MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Gets the `ContextMenuItem` kind.
         [propget] HRESULT Kind([out, retval] COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND* value);

+        /// Sets the enabled property of the `ContextMenuItem`.
+Should only be used in the case of a
+        /// custom context menu item.
+The default value for this is `TRUE`.
+        [propput] HRESULT IsEnabled([in] BOOL value);

         /// Gets the enabled property of the `ContextMenuItem`.
         [propget] HRESULT IsEnabled([out, retval] BOOL* value);

+        /// Sets the checked property of the `ContextMenuItem`.
+Should only used for custom context
+        /// menu items that are of type Check box or Radio.
+        [propput] HRESULT isChecked([in] BOOL value);

         /// Gets the checked property of the `ContextMenuItem`, used if the kind is Check box or Radio.
         [propget] HRESULT IsChecked([out, retval] BOOL* value);